 There is a short, steep paved pathway that takes visitors from the parking lot to the viewpoint.

-Death Valley National Park & The Twilight Zone
+Watch the Death Valley National Park 8K Film

 2. Joshua Tree National Park